 When it comes to competitive strategies, you’re either the one who sets rules or the one who follows them.
 If you’re a leader, then you’re the one who makes the quickest and most accurate predictions, thus setting the price points.
-Otherwise, you’re a follower, someone who challenges the leader (which may be profitable, if you’re doing it correctly).
+Otherwise, you’re a follower, someone who challenges the leader (which may increase profit margin, if you’re doing it correctly).

-Want to learn what strategies will help you lead the market?
+Want to learn what strategies will help you become a market leader?
 Keep reading!

 You’re a challenger